liferay/liferay-docs/develop/tutorials/articles/xx-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 version to the next one.

 To define a registration, you need to provide:
-- the name of the bundle representing the module
+- the bundle symbolic name of the module.
-- the version your module wants to upgrade from (as a String)
+- the schema version your module wants to upgrade from (as a String)
-- the version your module wants to upgrade to (as a String)
+- the schema version your module wants to upgrade to (as a String)
 - a list of UpgradeSteps

 For example, here is an upgrade process for the `com.liferay.microblogs.service`